Erasmus+ for incoming students

 Our English level requirements are set in our inter-institutional agreement with your home university.
 Students undertaking mobility for training are expected to have English language to the minimum B1/B2 level.

-If you are a non-EU student applying for a Tier 4 Visa, you are required to provide us with the International English Language Testing System for United Kingdom Visas and Immigration (IELTS for UKVI) certificate.
+If you are a non-EU student applying for a Tier 4 visa, you are required to provide us with the International English Language Testing System for United Kingdom Visas and Immigration (IELTS for UKVI) certificate.
 Please note that no other English certifications will be accepted.
 Please visit the British Council website for further information.
 If you have not yet obtained the IELTS for UKVI certificate and intend to, please inform us by emailing Salford-IOT@salford.ac.uk.
 All students undertaking an English programme e.g. English Language, English Literature etc., are required to submit a valid (not older than two years) C1 English language certificate.

 Please also check with your home university as to whether they have any requirements you have to meet in order to be eligible to study or work abroad.

 Selection and nomination is made by your home institution once they confirm that you are able to take part in the Erasmus+ programme.
 Nominations must be submitted by your home university’s International Office using our online form.
 See below for more information.

 Please note that your application will not be considered if we have not received a valid nomination from your home university’s International Office.